-Description Use this option to make the compiler generate a warning when characters in the path used for opening a source file or header file are lower case instead of upper case, or vice versa, compared with the path in the file system.
+Syntax nonportable_path_warnings Description Use this option to make the compiler generate a warning when characters in the path used for opening a source file or header file are lower case instead of upper case, or vice versa, compared with the path in the file system.
+This option is not available in the IDE.